MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

-Plus, I'll be posting day-to-day updates, thoughts, musings, etc et al in this journey.
+Plus, I'll be posting the occasional day-to-day updates.
+Probably on Friday @ Noon when my weeks ends, and then again on Sunday as I set up my week.